Kimberly Brooks (artist): Painting and multimedia

 After attending a talk at LACMA about Elsa Schiaparelli's and Coco Chanel's influence on the paintings of Henri Matisse, Brooks began a project creating portraits of well-known costume and fashion designers, and stylists, titled The Style Project.
-It challenged the viewer to "think about the meaning of personal style and question who is ultimately responsible for trends that take off in popular fashion."
-Brooks photographed her subjects in their own environments and then painted from the photographs.
-She continued to address questions about female beauty and fashion through more abstract portraiture with Thread in 2011, described as a "post-apocalyptic fashion show."
-In 2014, she had two solo shows, I See People Disappear and I Have A King Who Does Not Speak.
+This looked at ideas of personal style and trends in popular fashion, using photos of her subjects in their own environments as reference to the paintings.
+Themes around female beauty and fashion continue with Thread in 2011, and in 2014, she had two solo shows; I See People Disappear and I Have A King Who Does Not Speak.

 In 2015, Brooks' 8-foot-tall uncoated steel pendant, "The Ephemerality of Manner," was permanently acquired by the Cooper Building in Los Angeles' Fashion District.
 Using video, collage work, textile pieces, and welded steel, it was created as part of her site-specific installation "Thread and Bone."
 The Los Angeles Times wrote that the sculpture was "shot through with subtle complexities and contradictions traversing fashion, feminism, architecture and art history."

 In September 2017, the Zevitas Marcus Gallery in Los Angeles presented Brazen, a solo exhibition of paintings Brooks began working on after the 2016 American presidential election.
-Brooks used silver and gold leaf for the first time to create "aggressively abstract" paintings that incorporate religious icons, grand interiors and ornamentation "purposefully untethered from their traditional functions and allowed to embody a greater range of meaning within our contemporary culture."Art and Cake wrote: "Conceptual and abstract, this mediation of the art historical discourse speaks to the necessity for the value to be unprecious, for pretense and privilege to be openly critiqued, for the eye of the artist to outweigh the conventional taste — to be both beautiful and brazen inside a modern algorithm of beauty, eccentricity, individuality, and engagement."
+Brooks used silver and gold leaf to create paintings that incorporate religious icons, grand interiors and ornamentation.